Separate Maintenance (Separation)

 - Trial.
 When the parties cannot agree to all the final terms of their separation, the judge will have to set a trial and decide the issues.
 You can learn about trial preparation and the trial process itself by visiting the Trial page.

 Once all of the issues involved in the separate maintenance case have been decided (either because the parties reached an agreement, the judge decided everything at trial, or a default was taken against the Defendant), the final step in the case is getting a Decree of Separate Maintenance approved by the judge.
 There are many steps involved in getting a final decree.
 All of the steps can be found by visiting the Final Decree page.
 The forms you will need are:

-Default (used only if Defendant did not file a response)
+Default (fill out only if Defendant did not file an answer)

 Affidavit of Resident Witness (filled out by someone else who sees you 3-4 times a week)